jebej/Schrodinger.jl/docs/src/man/quantumobjects.md

  0.0  0.0  0.0      0.0      0.0

 julia> a'*a + 1/2
-5×5 Schrodinger.Operator{SparseMatrixCSC{Float64,Int64},1} with space dimensions 5:
+5×5 Schrodinger.Operator{SparseMatrixCSC{Float64,Int64},1} with dimensions 5
  0.5  0.0  0.0  0.0  0.0
  0.0  1.5  0.0  0.0  0.0
  0.0  0.0  2.5  0.0  0.0